 The complexity was born of an increase in the number of voices: Renaissance vocal music expanded the three-voice texture (common during the Middle Ages) to include four, five, and six voice textures (Burkholder, Grout, Palisca 156).

-Imitation was the practice of borrowing melodic fragments from one voice for use in another voice so as to construct rounds and canons; homophony was the practice of voices moving in lockstep with one another so as to construct block harmonies (Norton/Grove 666).
+Imitation was the practice of borrowing melodic fragments from one voice and using them in another voice to construct rounds and canons; homophony was the practice of voices moving in lockstep with one another to construct block harmonies (Norton/Grove 666)..

 Missa L’homme arme (and most sacred Renaissance music) was organized by the use of a cantus firmus.
 Which is to say, Dufay’s L’homme arme mass employed one melody from which to derive the imitation and homophony of all others.